Skip to Content

 Tea dyeing, originating in ancient China, harnessed the remarkable power of tea leaves beyond their flavor and medicinal qualities.
 Chinese artisans uncovered the art of infusing textiles with tea-infused water or boiling them alongside tea leaves, resulting in a mesmerizing array of colours.
 Ranging from gentle browns and beiges to rich sepia and deep greys, this technique gained popularity during the Tang Dynasty (618-907) and underwent continuous refinement over the centuries.
 Today, tea dyeing imparts a touch of history and natural charm to fabrics, allowing them to exude a vintage aesthetic.

 To achieve the desired rustic navy effect, it begins by immersing the garment in a continuously moving tea bath.
 Once adequately dyed, it is submerged in a slightly diluted indigo bath, followed by oxidation.
 To complete the process, the garment is thoroughly rinsed.
 The infusion of indigo dye complements the natural and rustic charm of the tea dye, lending a vintage or aged aesthetic to the fabric.
+To finish, the T-shirt is stencil printed by hand with the Botanic Dye Laboratory motif—a mark of meticulous artistry, where tradition and skilled hands converge.

 • Hand dyed with Black Tea and Indigo